lackhand/princess/tools/tier.md

 * Can the explosives destroy the locked door?
 * Can love conquer fear?

-Tier is contextual ("size" and "education" and "flammability" could all be measured for the same person, but would usually be different from each other).
+**Tier** is contextual ("size" and "education" and "flammability" could all be measured for the same person, but would usually be different from each other).
-By comparing the various tiers involved in a disagreement, we can agree on an effect, risk, and pool, and then let the dice take it from there.
+By comparing the various **tiers** involved in a disagreement, we can agree on an **effect**, **risk**, and pool of dice, and then let the dice take it from there.

-It can always be used to measure things subjectively, for instance:
+It can be used to measure things subjectively, for instance:

 | Tier | Quality    | Rarity  | Examples    |
 |------|------------|---------|-------------|